Today’s topic is important for anyone concerned about their blood sugar levels, weight loss, and who wants to avoid serious health problems

 Of course, the average person isn’t going to be doing this.
 However, this is how I do it with my professional athletes.

-Hemoglobin A1c test has become more popular over the past 10-15 years.
+The hemoglobin A1c test has become more popular over the past 10-15 years.
 This is done because it’s thought to be more accurate and reliable than the “fasting blood glucose” (FBG) test.

 And also a lot cheaper and easier than the older, “oral glucose tolerance test” (OGTT).